 In this quiet setting our hosts arranged to have a catered breakfast served where we could enjoy a traditional south Indian breakfast while enjoying the sites and scenes of rural South India.
 Even though I have spent years of my life in such surroundings I never feel as if it is enough.
-This soft and tender type of beauty acts as a healing balm on the senses and produces a serenity and equilibrium which is difficult to find in the finest of therapeutic treatments.
-One might say that such environments are a comprehensive therapy in themselves.
+This soft and tender type of beauty acts as a healing balm on the senses and produces a serenity and equilibrium which is difficult elsewhere.
 After finishing our breakfast we went for another walk into the surrounding to enjoy another field of roses.
 While returning to the bus we stopped at the local tea stall where everyone enjoyed the experience of mingling with the Indian folk gathered there.
 Tea stalls are one of the best places to pick up the essence of the localcommunity.
 Indians love to gather at these simple roadside stalls to drink their tea, eat savory snacks and discuss local affairs."

 A Special Gift of Roses

 While visiting the city of Madurai our hosts there made a special arrangement for visiting the Meenakshi Temple.
 There I had one of the really unique experiences of the life in terms roses.
 The day time visit to the temple, which I opted to attend, proved more interesting to me than the previous evenings.
 For one thing, we had a guide who explained many things to us about the areas through which we were moving.
 Of special significance to me was having a rose garland placed about my neck from the temple elephant.
 It was more than just receiving a garland.
 Looking into the tender eyes of this beautiful animal I felt a poignant longing for freedom.
 She seemed such an excellent example of a being who understood that